jspecify/jspecify/docs/docs/user-guide.md

 The notion of "can't be `null`" should really be read with a footnote that says "if none of the code in question involves unspecified nullness".
-For example, if you have some code that passes types with unspecified nulless to a method that accepts only `@NonNull` arguments, then tools might allow it to pass a possibly-`null` value to a method that is expecting a "can't be `null`" parameter.
+For example, if you have some code that passes types with unspecified nullness to a method that accepts only `@NonNull` arguments, then tools might allow it to pass a possibly-`null` value to a method that is expecting a "can't be `null`" parameter.